What is Estrogen Deficient Skin & How to Treat It

 Declining Estrogen and Collagen Production

-What Are the Symptoms of Estrogen-Deficient Skin?
+What Are the Signs and Symptoms of Estrogen-Deficient Skin?

-When the quantity and quality of available dermal skin collagen declines, your skin becomes less elastic, thinner, drier, and more prone to wrinkles—especially in areas of high movement and tension, like the face.
+When the quantity and quality of available dermal skin collagen declines, skin becomes less elastic, thinner, drier, and more prone to wrinkles—especially in areas of high movement and tension, like the face.
 Let’s explore some of the symptoms of estrogen-deficient skin in greater detail.

 Fine Lines and Wrinkles